nushell/nushell.github.io/book/custom_completions.md

 ## Options for Custom Completions

-If you want to choose how your completions are filtered and sorted, you can return a record rather than a list.
+If you want to choose how your completions are filtered and sorted, you can also return a record rather than a list.
 The list of completion suggestions should be under the `completions` key of this record.
 Optionally, it can also have, under the `options` key, a record containing the following optional settings:

 - `sort` - Set this to `false` to stop Nushell from sorting your completions.
 By default, this is `true`, and completions are sorted according to `$env.config.completions.sort`.
 - `case_sensitive` - Set to `true` for the custom completions to be matched case sensitively, `false` otherwise.
 Used for overriding `$env.config.completions.case_sensitive`.